Total Joint Replacement Surgery

 for the evaluation and treatment of knee and hip joints.
 An experienced team

-of orthopaedic surgeons, anesthesiologists, nurses, physical therapists, occupational
+of orthopedic surgeons, anesthesiologists, nurses, physical therapists, occupational

 therapists, and social workers guides patients from presurgery education through